Rebecca-Mok/211-Caller-Analysis-Rmd/README.md

 # 211-Caller-Analysis
-** This was a group project worked on with Cassandra Julienne Mojica and Pablo Jose Araujo Camacho and myself **
+** This was a group project worked on with Cassandra Julienne Mojica and Pablo Jose Araujo Camacho **

 The main question that is being addressed in this report is ***"How can service offerings in Toronto be improved?"***.